lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 1. Click **Save**.

 <a name="ManualSetupSqlDWScript"></a>
-#### Manual Setup 4: Manually create the tables and stored procedures in SQL Data Warehouse ####
+#### Manual Setup 4: Verify connectivity to SQL Data Warehouse ####

-Once the SQL Data Warehouse is created, you need to create the tables and stored procedures that will be used in this module.
+Once the SQL Data Warehouse is created and the firewall rules are updated, validate connectivity with Visual Studio.

 1. Navigate to the new SQL Data Warehouse you created.